plantanapp/documentation/docs/actions/refresh-grid.md

 | -- | -- | -- | -- | -- |
 | Select Module | Select the Grid Module you wish to refresh| Yes | Empty String | No |

-## `Javascript method`

-Using the javascript API you can refresh the grid by calling the javascript method

-`dnnsf.api.actionGrid.refresh(1234)`

-First parameter is required and is the module id of the Action Grid to be refreshed

 ## `Related Actions`